-All individual training, other than training given under the ATP and Leader Certification programs, is recorded on USAREC Form 350-1.2 (Figure B-1) located in the USAREC Publications Library.
+All individual training is recorded on USAREC Form 350-1.2 (Figure B-1) located in the USAREC Publications Library.
 Trainers must place special emphasis on the "Trainee's response and/or comments" regarding the training they received.
 The trainee's feedback will validate the training's effectiveness and assist in the planning of future training.
 There is no requirement to upload USAREC Form 350-1.2 into a soldiers ITR.
-Copies will be maintained in the
+Copies will be maintained in the trainee's counseling folder.